kant/STS/README.md

 First Row:
 1) "16+ Tracks" Light.
 This will be lit if you file has more Tracks than will show in the module.
 Right clicking will bring up the context menu that allows you to select groups of tracks to display and play.
 Using more than 1 instance of Midi Player will allow you to play more than 16 tracks.
 Connect a output from a module,  AS "Triggers MK III" is perfect for this,  to both play and reset CV inputs to control multiple instances of Midi Player.
 2) "Load File" brings up the standard file selector to load your midi file.
-3) "Reset" button and CV input resets the stae to the same as when the file was newly loaded.
+3) "Reset" button and CV input resets the state to the same as when the file was newly loaded.
 4) "Run/Pause" button and CV input starts and stops the playback of your Midi File.
 5) "Loop On/Off" button and CV input, if button is lit, your file will start over when it gets to the endpoint.
 See 'Loop start and end" button description for more info.
 6) "Rtn to Start" CV input, when sent a high state from a trigger, returns your midi player to the beginning.